CloudM-Migrate/documentation/index.md

 ---

 {: .new }
-Version 3.38.11 of CloudM Migrate is released.
+Version <a href="https://docs.cloudm.io/Release-Notes/V33811.html">3.38.11</a> of CloudM Migrate is released.

 ---